veloxy/dnsdock-services-electron/README.md

 - Clicking links opens it in your browser of choice
 - Clicking IP's will copy it to clipboard

+## Installation

+[Download latest release](https://github.com/veloxy/dnsdock-services-electron/releases) and install it like any other OSX application. 😋

 ## Building from source

 ### Requirements